Sullivans International - Yarn Supplier

 Is acrylic yarn the same as plastic?

-Acrylic is a polymer fiber (polyacrylonitrile).
-It behaves like textile yarn, not rigid plastic.
+Acrylic is a textile polymer fiber (polyacrylonitrile).
+It is manufactured like yarn for knitting and crochet—not sold as rigid plastic goods.

-Which yarn type is best for beginners' craft kits?
+Which yarn type is best for beginner craft kits?

-Yes—look for OCS chain-of-custody and mill documentation for organic cotton or wool.
+Yes.
+Request OCS chain-of-custody and mill certificates for organic cotton or wool claims.

 Summary